gmcmacran/bayesian_p_values/README.md

 ### Testing the mean of a Gaussian random variable.

-As sample size increases, the prior’s parameters don’t have much affect.
+As sample size increases, the prior’s parameters don’t have much effect.
 For N equal to 5, the prior selection is a major factor.

 <img src="man/figures/README-resultsOne-1.png" width="100%" /><img src="man/figures/README-resultsOne-2.png" width="100%" />